p4309027/bt/README.md

 Tested on node `v6.11.0`

-1. clone the project
+1. open `cmd` and clone the project
+   (or download the project and unzip it)

-2. open `cmd` and change the file directory to 'bt' folder directory:
+2. change the file directory to `'bt'` folder directory:
    `cd bt`

-3. then run
-`node status_report.js input.txt`
+3. then run: `node app.js input.txt`
+   (or `npm start` with desired input file name as a parameter, e.g.: `npm start input.txt`)

+4. to test the 'status-report' module, run `npm test`

 #### input.txt file outcome